google/fchan-go/writeup/writeup.md

 with 8 cores clocked at 2.1GHz with two hardware threads per core.
 We were unable to allocate cores in an intuitive manner, so the 16-core benchmark is actually using all of a single CPU's hardware threads; only at core-counts higher than 16 does the program cross a NUMA-domain.
 The benchmarks were run on the Windows Subsystem for Linux[^wsl]; an implementation of an Ubuntu 14.04 userland from within the Windows 10 Operating System.
+These benchmarks were conducted using Go version 1.6.

 These numbers were produced by performing 5,000,000 enqueues and dequeues per configuration, averaged over 5 iterations per setting, with a full GC between